 When it comes to your finances, inactivity is your enemy.
 If COVID exposed financial vulnerabilities for you, it’s important to make a commitment and simply get started.

 As outlined above, reviewing and aligning your spending and your values is a great place to start.
 But if you have gaps in your financial knowledge, addressing these is also an incredibly helpful start – in fact, financial literacy is tied to financial outcomes in almost every area, from everyday savings to retirement.
-The Apt Knowledge Centre has a wealth of information, from calculators to education modules, and you can access it free here.

 If you’re not sure where to start or would like to find out how a personal finance coach can help you get back on track and reach your goals sooner, get in touch to organise a complimentary chat.